acerock/CppToCSharpTools/readme.md

 This document describes the recommeded approach to handle the complexity of translating these classes into the desired C# output.

+## What this project is about
+* This project is about building the C# files based on the content of one or more C++ header (.h) files and implementation (.cpp) files.
+* It focus on assembling the type (interfaces and classes) to ensure access modifiers, default values and method bodies is correctly applied.
+* This project is to be understood as one step in a pipeline.
+There will be steps later to follow up on the .cs files produced to reason about type conversions, ref/out parameters etc. This project is about persisting all types and C++ construct for member variables/fields and method arguments so that steps later in the pipeline can succeed doing their tasks.

+## What this project is NOT about
+* This is not about building 100% valid C# code.
+* This is not about converting MFC, Windows API types, C++/CLI or user defined types to the C# world equalent.
+This is also true for default values for these types.
+For instance, _T("") should not be translated to string.Empty, or nullptr to null, etc.

 The following files exist to highlight common structure in .h and .cpp files with expected .cs.

 # C++ interface defintions